cbonami/k8s-spring-boot-demo/README.md

 ### Get a Travis account

-Get Travis account, by signing in via your GitHub account.
+Get a Travis account, by signing in via your GitHub account.
-Your Travis- and GitHub-accounts will be automatically linked.
+Your Travis- and GitHub-accounts will be automatically linked, ie whenever code is pushed to github, it will be built automatically by Travis.
 Enable the GitHub-repo of your choosing in Travis.

 ### Update .travis.yml